What is a paediatrician?

 It can be expensive to see specialists, including paediatricians.

-Before you go for your first appointment, ask the paediatrician or their staff about the costs.
-You can also ask what Medicare will cover.
+Before you go for your first appointment, it’s a good idea ask the paediatrician or their staff about the costs.
+You can also ask what Medicare will and will not cover.

 If you plan to use private health insurance, you can also contact your health fund.